thiraphat-ps-dev/head-hot-cms/README.md

 ### Prerequisites

 - Node.js 20.18.1 or higher
-- MongoDB (local or cloud instance)
+- PostgreSQL 16 or higher
 - npm or pnpm

 ### Local Development